tuihoctaichinh/Financial-GPT/docs/technical requirements analysis.md

 ## 1. Raw Data

 ## 2. Database
 ### 2.1.
 Choice of vector database
+Pinecone

 ### 2.2.
 Data Embedding
+#### 2.2.1 PDF parser

+#### 2.2.2 Metadata
 To increase the accuracy of document search, report metadata should be captured.
+The metadata should consist of information utilized to differentiate similar content (e.g: industry updates, financial statements), which may vary in context (e.g., 2022 versus 2023).
 The list of metadata includes:
 - report type: Types of report (Annual report, Stock analysis report)
 - report year: Financial year that the report is talking about?

 ## 3. Chatbot
 ### 3.1.
 Self-query retriever